Ugo Mazzucchelli: In the mountains

 The Lucetti brigade now pursued a modest guerrilla war, possibly constrained by the still limited availability of weapons and munitions.
 Within the brigade there was much discussion, given the massive imbalance of forces active in the field, on the advisability of carrying out individualised attacks on "Nazi", whether picked off individually or in small groups.
-There was a powerful need to try and avoid triggering brutal German reprisals.
+There was a powerful need to try to avoid triggering brutal German reprisals.
 Mazzucchelli seems to have favoured a cautious approach, acutely aware of the number of "hostages" being held by the enemy.
 These included not only young people suspected of partisan activities, but also civilians with no obvious involvement in resistance activism.
 Mazzucchelli, whose strategic approach was generally followed, preferred a two pronged approach which at once prioritized training and consolidation. while also providing support for the destitute, which included the families in the Carrara region of those who were being held by the government and their German backers.
 Funds were urgently needed both for the partisans' welfare priorities and in order to sustain and arm the activist groups in the mountains: Mazzucchelli became known among comrades for the extent of his focus on funding.